dojoengine/book/src/cairo/hello-dojo.md

 Notice the `#[derive(Model, Drop, Serde)]` attributes.
 For a model to be recognized, we _must_ include `Model`.
 This signals to the Dojo compiler that this struct should be treated as a model.

 Our `Moves` model houses a `player` field.
 At the same time, we have the `#[key]` attribute, it informs Dojo that this model is indexed by the `player` field.
 If this is unfamiliar to you, we'll clarify its importance later in the chapter.
-Essentially, it implies that you can query this component using the `player` field.
+Essentially, it implies that you can query this model using the `player` field.
 Our `Moves` model also contains the `remaining` and `last_direction` fields

-In a similar vein, we have a `Position` component that have a Vec2 data structure.
+In a similar vein, we have a `Position` model that have a Vec2 data structure.
 Vec holds `x` and `y` values.
-Once again, this component is indexed by the `player` field.
+Once again, this model is indexed by the `player` field.

 Now, let's examine the `src/actions.cairo` file: